yojeero/config_linux/README.md

 Select the theme in the setings.

 ### Cursors
-Default cursor theme - OpenZone_White
+Default cursor theme - OpenZone_White.
 Set in the icons/default/index.theme, .xprofile, .Xresources, .gtk3, .gtk4

 ### Distro